-A good bacteriological quality of treated wastewater was being discharged to the small stream at the time of the survey.
-No visual impact and no effects on the bacteriological quality of the seawater were indicated at the sites either side of the stream mouth where faecal coliform bacteria numbers were within the median shellfish-gathering guideline (14 per 100ml) and also the 10% exceedance value (43 per 100mls) at both sites.
-These counts reflected no influence of preceding wet weather catchment runoff events at either site and the low bacterial number in the wastewater discharge was more than adequately diluted by the coastal waters.
+A moderate bacteriological quality of treated wastewater with a significant phytoplankton component was being discharged to the small stream at the time of the survey.
+No visual impact but some effects on the bacteriological quality of the seawater were indicated at the sites either side of the stream mouth where faecal coliform bacteria numbers were well above the median shellfish-gathering guideline (14 per 100 ml) and also the 10% exceedance value (43 per 100 ml) at both sites.
+These counts reflected a significant influence of preceding wet weather catchment runoff events at both sites (as emphasised by lower than typical seawater conductivity levels) although the moderate bacterial number in the wastewater discharge should have been more than adequately diluted by the coastal waters.